Sparkle Crochet Snowflake an Easy Pattern

 Tools

-- any size crochet hook that's compatible with your yarn, I used a 6mm.
+- Any size crochet hook that's compatible with your yarn, I used a 6 mm hook.

 Instructions